gruvw/portfolio/future_posts/2020-07-01-this-website.md

 ### Jekyll

 Jekyll allowed me to build and update my static website with the theme I wanted.
-I stared by looking for a theme I liked on a [theme collection website](http://jekyllthemes.org/){:target="_blank"}.
+I stared with looking for a theme I liked on a [theme collection website](http://jekyllthemes.org/){:target="_blank"}.
-There are a tons of them and I was surprised when I discovered that the [Read The Docs theme](https://github.com/rundocs/jekyll-rtd-theme){:target="_blank"} was available (i might use that if I need to create a documentation for a futur project).
+There are a ton of them and I was surprised when I discovered that the [Read The Docs theme](https://github.com/rundocs/jekyll-rtd-theme){:target="_blank"} was available (I might use it if I need to create a documentation for a futur project).
-I went with the [Basically Basic theme](https://github.com/mmistakes/jekyll-theme-basically-basic){:target="_blank"} because I wanted something simple and straight forward.
+I went with the [Basically Basic theme](https://github.com/mmistakes/jekyll-theme-basically-basic){:target="_blank"} because I wanted something simple and straightforward.

-Jekyll is though in order to build blog websites but I wanted something a bit different so I modify the template to interpret a blog post as a projet.
+Jekyll was designed for building blog websites but I wanted something a bit different so I modified the template to interpret a blog post as a projet.

-Once I set up the theme in the repository and got the local ruby server running I was ready to configure the website.
+Once I set up the theme in the repository and got the local [Ruby](https://www.ruby-lang.org/fr/){:target="_blank"} server running I was ready to configure the website.
-There were few things to configure in order to have everything like I wanted:
+There were a few things to configure in order for everything to be the way I wanted:

 * Title
 * Description